 Watching an arthritic dog can be tough.
 When it starts to hurt them to run or even to walk they’ll start doing it less, and they’ll tend to spend more time in the same spot, only moving around when they have to, or when they’re hungry.
-That’s why many owners will wonder what they can do to help their dog feel better, and to soothe their aching joints.
+That’s why owners often wonder what they can do to help their dog feel better, and to soothe their aching joints.

-Since Glucosamine is something that shows good signs of working in us, many people will assume the same results can be found in canines.
+Since Glucosamine usually works well for people, it’s hoped that such results can also be achieved in canines.
 But it’s not really the case, since it’s a different species, and a different digestive system.
 There’s no apples to apples comparison here, even if we are both mammals.

 Can I Give My Dog Glucosamine?
 Answer: Not Necessary